A. Gary Anderson

 2. If you will choose to take MGT 403: Quantitative Methods at AGSM, use this plan: PMBA plan with MGT 403

-3. For additional guidance, contact your success team (listed under the Get to Know your UCR Resources tab of this webpage).
+3. For additional guidance, contact your success team (listed under the Meet Your Advisors tab of this webpage).

 • MFin: Map Your Courses